flogjs/flog/README.md

 # Flog

 Flog is a **JavaScript** runtime.
-Written on top of the QuickJS in C, it has a minimal core.
+Written on top of QuickJS in C, it has a minimal core.

 ## Design goals